CraftTweaker/CraftTweaker-Documentation/docs/1.12/content/Mods/Immersive_Intelligence/CraftTweaker_Support/Chemical_Bath.md

 # Chemical Bath

-The `ChemicalBath` package can be used to add/remove recipes to/from the II Chemical Bath.
+The `ChemicalBath` package can be used to modify the Immersive Intelligence Chemical Bath recipes.

 ## Importing the Package